-This 23-year-old Gen Z getai operator wants to share her love of the song stage with the younger generation
+This 24-year-old Gen Z getai operator wants to share her love of the song stage with the younger generation

 If you live in the heartlands, you may have heard a familiar mix of Hokkien, Cantonese and Mandarin songs blasting across large open fields at night.
-Since this year’s seventh lunar month began on Jul 29, many getai (“song stage” in Chinese) have been roaring back to life after two years of COVID-19 restrictions.
+With this year’s seventh lunar month beginning on Aug 16 and ending on Sep 14, many getai (“song stage” in Chinese) are expected.

-Leading the charge is one of Singapore’s youngest getai operators, 23-year-old Silvya Tan, who took over the reins at TravellersMedia Concepts from her 63-year-old father Roy Tan in June this year, and subsequently renamed it InSync by Travellers.
+Meet one of Singapore’s youngest getai operators, 24-year-old Silvya Tan, who took over the reins at TravellersMedia Concepts from her 64-year-old father Roy Tan in June 2022, and subsequently renamed it InSync by Travellers.

 It might be hard to imagine the sequined outfits, flowery suits, old-school Mandopop hits and heartland vibe of this traditional song stage appealing to a Gen-Z-er.
 However, growing up in a getai family, Tan absolutely loves the boisterous atmosphere of this unique type of Southeast Asian live music performance.